Save while you can

 Named after John Bogle, one of the pioneers of ETFs (a stock that holds other stocks), this is a simple method for strong long term gains.
 Ideally you would want 70% in the entire US market, and 30% in the international market, which excludes the US.

 What does this look like?
-It depends if you want to invest in a standard brokerage/stock account or a retirement account, as ETFs are better for taxes in non-retirement accounts.
+It depends if you want to invest in a standard brokerage/stock account or a retirement account, as ETFs are generally better for taxes in non-retirement accounts.

 Pay Your Taxes